Search

 • Commonhold

-A form of property ownership where residents own their individual units while collectively owning and managing the common areas.
+A form of property ownership where residents own their individual flats or units while collectively owning and managing the common areas.

 • Compulsory Purchase Order (CPO)

-A legal order allowing a public authority to acquire privately-owned land or property without the owner’s consent.
+A legal order allowing a public authority to acquire privately-owned land or property without the owner’s consent, usually for infrastructure projects or regeneration schemes.

 • Completion Date

-The date on which the ownership of a property is legally transferred from the seller to the buyer.
+The date on which the ownership of a property is legally transferred from the seller to the buyer, and the buyer takes possession of the property.

 • Cash Flow